61 Introduction to Advanced Computational Methods

 For practical use, the Navier-Stokes equations are usually rewritten more compactly in the so-called conservation form, compared to the tensor differential form given previously, i.e.,

-for a suitably defined viscous flux, , that accounts for the neglected derivatives.
+for a suitably defined viscous flux, , that accounts for the retained

-The thin-layer Navier-Stokes equations are particularly useful in scenarios where the flow can be approximated as two-dimensional or quasi-two-dimensional, simplifying computational efforts and modeling complexities.
-Engineers often apply these simplified equations in boundary layer analyses, fluid film lubrication, and other situations where the flow dynamics are primarily in the and directions.
+The thin-layer Navier-Stokes equations are particularly useful when the viscous gradients normal to a surface dominate those in the streamwise and spanwise directions, thereby reducing computational effort and modeling complexity.
+Engineers often apply these simplified equations in boundary-layer-type analyses and other situations where viscous diffusion is primarily important in the wall-normal direction.

 Reynolds-Averaged Navier-Stokes (RANS) Form

-The Reynolds-Averaged Navier-Stokes (RANS) equations are a form of the Navier-Stokes equations to describe the flow of incompressible fluids.
-These equations are particularly useful in the study of turbulent flows.
+The RANS equations are a form of the Navier-Stokes equations used to describe turbulent flows through statistical averaging.
 The key idea behind the RANS equations is to decompose the instantaneous quantities (such as velocity and pressure) into their mean (time-averaged) and fluctuating components.

 The Navier-Stokes equations for an incompressible fluid can be written as